wenheqi/tetris/README.md

 # Things Worth to Note

+- Firefox does a better job than Chrome when testing mouse event.
+In Chrome, when developer tool is on, the `mousedown` and `mouseup` events nearly always have the same `timeStamp`, which is quit confusing.
+I have to close the developer tool, test and then go back to it to check the logs.
+While Firefox can do the job with no hassle.

 - Do not 100% trust developer tools in browsers.
 Sometimes the behaviors are different.
 Try a real device if it's possible.

 - Strokes are aligned to the center of a path; in other words, half of the stroke is drawn on the inner side, and half on the outer side.